plone/training/docs/mastering-plone/video.md

 # Watch the Training Video

-At [Ploneconf 2021](https://2021.ploneconf.org/) the Mastering Plone Development Training was recorded.
+At Ploneconf 2021 the Mastering Plone Development Training was recorded.

-It is a shortened version of the training.
+It is a shortened version of the training, given by Philip Bauer and Katja Süss.

 Part 1: